nachoverdon/NormalizeSVG/README.md

 # What
-Tool to prepare .SVG for a Lime/OpenFL project for .SVGs exported from Photoshop
+Tool to prepare .SVG for a Lime/OpenFL project from .SVGs exported with Photoshop

 # How to